By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Personal mementos or keepsakes make you feel at home.

-Even on shared desks, people find ways to place their family picture or moments.
+Even on shared desks, people find ways to place their family pictures or mementos.
 Bring a rock or souvenir from your life and set it by that monitor to feel like this is your space, at least for now.

 Just remember to pick it up and take it with you clearing the way for the next person at the desk to make it theirs while they are there.